williamhuang3/matcha-match/README.md

 🔍 Under the hood, we use vector similarity (KNN) with normalization to match you to your top 3 blends from a curated list of real Japanese matchas.

-> Think Receiptify, but for matcha.

 ---

 ## ✨ Features

 - 🎯 Personalized radar chart of your flavor profile
 - 🧭 Taste-to-matcha KNN recommendation engine
-- 🎨 Beautiful, soft matcha-toned UI
 - 🛒 Direct links to find your top picks online
-- 🍇 Optional cultivar filtering
+- 🍇 Optional cultivar filtering (WIP)

 ---